effkay/blazing/README.md

 You have guessed it, and the version number does not lie.
 This is all in early development.
 So here's my little roadmap, aka the backlog:

-  * recipe extension system
+  * finish rvm recipe

-  * disable colored log output
-  * cleanup logging
+  * Bundler
+    * before running recipes? (so we have the gems blazing needs)
+    * after reseting code (so the app has the gems it needs)

+  * improve logging: bubbling of messages, only print them out if needed

+Recipes:

   * sync fs recipes
   * sync db recipes for
     * mysql
     * postgres
     * mongodb
     * redis
   * hoptoad notifier
   * maintenance page recipe
   * rollback recipe/feature
   * rvm recipe
-  * bundler recipe
   * whenever recipe
   * coffescript recipe
   * sass recipe